ETS-Android3/Semester_Project/README.md

 # COMP.4630 - Semester Project: Student Resources Forum App
-Authors: Caroline Demasi, Brandon Zuniga
+Authors: Caroline DeMasi, Brandon Zuniga

 This project is a semester long project with the goal of creating a mobile application designed to be a resource for students in a university setting.